Child marriage in the United States: Kentucky

 In March 2018, Kentucky amended its marriage laws.
 After several failed attempts at restricting child marriage, a redrafted bill was introduced, passed all stages of the Kentucky Legislature, and was signed by the Governor of Kentucky on March 29, 2018.
 The new law sets a minimum age of 17, with judicial approval.
 Additionally, a 17-year-old cannot marry a person more than 4 years older than themselves, they must have completed high school or obtained an equivalent degree such as a GED, and must prove that they are able to take care of themselves.

 Louisiana

 Louisiana lawmakers set a minimum marriage age of 16 in 2019 with parental consent, judicial approval and an age difference between the minor and the intended spouse of no more than three years.
 Previously, Louisiana had no minimum age for marriage as long as the minor had parental consent and judicial approval.

 Maine

-Maine raised its marriage age twice—once in 2020 to 16, then again in 2023 to 17, both with parental consent.
-The current marriage age in Maine is 17 with either parental consent or judicial approval.
+Maine raised its marriage age twice—once in 2020 to 16, then again in 2023 to 17, both with parental consent--before banning marriage under the age of 18 in May 2025.
 Prior to 2020, Maine had no minimum age for marriage.